 1.6 You can find details of how we generally handle absence and illness in our Absence Policy located on our CRM.
 We have also sent a copy with this contract.

 1.6a If you cannot come into work due to illness or injury, please contact Janine Smith by 8am on the first day of your absence.

 This clause details when the holiday year will run from and how many days your new employee can take (a statutory minimum of 28 days).
 It’s up to you to decide whether bank and public holidays are included or excluded from this.

 You should also include details about rolling-over holidays into the next year and pro rata payment instead of any unused holiday entitlement.

 1.7 In addition to public holidays in England, you are entitled to 25 days paid holiday each calendar year.

 1.7a If you do not take your allowed holiday time in a year, you will not be allowed to roll over any days for the following year.
 We will compensate you £80 per day of holiday that you did not take that year.

 The notice period is usually decided by you, the employer.
 This clause is an important element of the contract because it provides a detailed list of actions that constitute gross misconduct allowing you to terminate it without giving notice.

-Pro Tip: You can download an employment contract template here for further details on elements to include (which includes all information in the four images above).
+You can also download an employment contract template here for further details on elements to use.

 Transitioning from business owner to employer can seem overwhelming.
 But it can be just as exciting a milestone as starting your business in the first place!